Big A: AFRIMMA Founder Discusses His Inaugural Homecoming Nigeria Event

 - Nov.
 10, 2020

-Anderson Obiagwu is popularly known as Big A. in the African entertainment scene.
-The music lover who has been in the business of showcasing African creatives to the world is the founder of the prestigious African Muzik Magazine Awards (AFRIMMA) and the trailblazing, Big A Entertainment.
+Anderson Obiagwu, popularly known as Big A. in the African entertainment scene, has been in the business of showcasing African creatives to the world for many years.
+Obiagwu is the founder of African Muzik Magazine Awards (AFRIMMA) and Big A. Entertainment.

-Obiagwu, over the past decade, has built an inclination for excellence and has evolved as one of the biggest promoters of African arts and entertainment worldwide.
-He followed through with his passion for pushing African music to the international scene and has since crafted a brand to reckon with in the creative industry.
-What started as a genuine love for the industry, morphed into an avenue to positively impact creatives’ lives.
-The stories of many African artists who have made it to the global stage are incomplete without the mention of Big A.’s name.
+Over the past decade, Obiagwu has evolved as one of the biggest promoters of African arts and entertainment worldwide.
+He followed his passion for pushing African music to the international scene and has since crafted a brand to reckon with in the creative industry.
+His businesses started with a genuine love for the entertainment industry and soon morphed into avenues that would allow him to positively impact creatives’ lives.
+The stories of many African artists who have made it to the global scene are incomplete without mentioning Big A.

-In a quick chat with AfroVibes, the Imo State-born music entrepreneur shared details of his premiere “Homecoming Nigeria“ event.
+In an interview with AfroVibes, the music entrepreneur discusses his new “Homecoming Nigeria“ project.

-Obiagwu, who spent most of his childhood in the eastern part of Nigeria, highlighted that although there are many concerns in African countries, these challenges are not alien to developed countries, thus one should not let the wrong narrative sail through without attempting to change it in his/her own capacity.
+Obiagwu, originally from Imo State, spent most of his childhood in the eastern part of Nigeria.
+He highlights that although there are many concerns about Africa, its challenges are not alien to developed countries.
+Therefore, he believes Africans should not let the wrong narrative sail through without attempting to change it.

-The music executive isn’t all talk and no action; he has proven himself worthy of being an ambassador by using his platform to propagate multi-city tours for African musicians, comedians, and creatives - acting as a passionate supporter of the Nigerian community.
-In that vein, he called on Nigerians in the diaspora to paint the country in a positive light after their visit.
-“You are now an ambassador, so you go back and preach the word out there, put the good word that Nigeria is good, it’s a beautiful country,“ he advised.
+The music executive isn’t all talk and no action; he has proven himself worthy of being an ambassador by using his platform to propagate multi-city tours for African musicians, comedians, creatives, and now youth.
+Acting as a passionate supporter of the Nigerian community, he calls on Nigerians in the diaspora to paint the country in a positive light after their visits.

-As of recently, Obiagwu is gearing up for this year‘s AFRIMMA Awards happening in Dallas, Texas (virtually) on November, 15, 2020.
-The event will feature musicians such as Flavour, Yemi Alade, Rema, Fally Ipupa and more.
-To keep up with Obiagwu, follow him on instagram.
+Currently, Obiagwu is gearing up for this year‘s AFRIMMA event happening in Dallas, Texas (virtually) on November, 15th.
+The annual event will feature well-known musicians such as Flavour, Yemi Alade, Rema, and Fally Ipupa.